 The library holdings to support research in Romance studies are extensive.
 Materials include eighteenth-century French fiction and poetry, French books before 1601, French books from 1601 to 1700, and three centuries of French drama.
 Apart from the main library, the Bibliothèque de la Faculté Saint-Jean has extensive holdings in French language books in many disciplines.
 In Italian the holdings contain the Cornell Petrarch Collection, Italian books before 1601, Italian books from 1601 to 1700, and Italian drama.
 The Library has a comprehensive book and periodicals collection permitting research in a wide range of fields in the discipline covering both Spain and Spanish America.
+In Spanish, the largest collection is in Spanish Drama of the Golden Age, 1500 to 1600.

-Major research areas in French include: Middle Ages and Renaissance, literature from the eighteenth to the twentieth centuries, women's writing, literature and science, semiotics, Québec and French Canadian literature, children's literature, Caribbean literature, Creoles and creolization, L2 pedagogy and acquisition, discourse analysis, Canadian French, and translation.

-Italian Studies cover the following areas: Dante, Romanticism, prose, translation, avant-garde, Postmodernism, popular culture and Canadian-Italian literature.
+Major research areas in French include: modern and postmodern French novel, literature from the eighteenth to the twentieth centuries, women's writing, literature and science, semiotics, Québec and French Canadian literature, children's literature, literature and cinema, Caribbean literature, Creoles and creolization, L2 pedagogy and acquisition, discourse analysis, Canadian French, and translation.
+Italian Studies cover the following areas: Dante, Vico, Romanticism, prose, translation, avant-garde, Postmodernism, popular culture and Canadian-Italian literature.

 Although Spanish and Latin American Studies are able to support research in a number of areas in the literature and culture of Spain, the program is oriented principally to Latin America.
-The strengths are in the following geographic and literary/cultural areas: Cuba, Caribbean, Central American, Mexico, Argentina, Uruguay, Chile; children's literature, comparative American studies and cultural politics, narrative, cinema, music, women writers, visual arts, contemporary theatre, poetry, popular culture; L2 pedagogy and acquisition, discourse analysis; sociolinguistics.
+The strengths are in the following geographic and literary/cultural areas: Cuba, Caribbean, Central American, Mexico, Argentina, Uruguay, Chile; children's literature, avant-garde, modern and contemporary Brazilian poetry, comparative American studies and cultural politics, narrative, cinema, music, women writers, visual arts, contemporary theatre, contemporary fiction, poetry, popular culture; Latin American film; L2 pedagogy and acquisition, discourse analysis; sociolinguistics.

-175.42.6 Programs in Slavic and East European Studies
+185.42.6 Programs in Slavic Languages, Literatures, Linguistics, and Ukrainian Folklore

-175.42.6.1 General Information-Slavic and East European Studies
+185.42.6.1 General Information-Slavic Languages, Literatures, Linguistics, and Ukrainian Folklore

-MLCS offers graduate work leading to the MA and PhD degrees with specializations in (1) Slavic Languages and Literatures (Russian, Ukrainian); (2) Slavic Linguistics; and (3) Ukrainian Folklore.
+MLCS offers graduate work leading to the MA and PhD degrees with specializations in (1) Slavic Languages and Literatures (Russian, Ukrainian); (2) Slavic Linguistics (Russian, Ukrainian); and (3) Ukrainian Folklore.